DavidStinson/js-arrays/manipulation/README.md

 But when we change the contents of the existing array, everything checks out fine!

-___
-:books: *Mutation* is the modification of the content of a data structure or variable.
+> 📚 *Mutation* is the modification of the content of a data structure or variable.
 This contrasts with *immutability*, where data cannot be changed once created.
-___

 ## Adding or removing elements at the start or end of an array